fmidev/metoclient/README.md

 ## Default controls

 As a default, the animation map contains the following controls: Layer Switcher, Time slider and Zoom.
-The OpenLayers map function [addControl](https://openlayers.org/en/latest/apidoc/module-ol_Map-Map.html#addControl) can be used to provide a map with OpenLayers controls like FullScreen control in the previous \[full build example\](\#Using full build).
+The OpenLayers map function [addControl](https://openlayers.org/en/latest/apidoc/module-ol_Map-Map.html#addControl) can be used to provide a map with OpenLayers controls like FullScreen control in the previous [full build example](#using-a-full-build).

 ### Layer Switcher